Some Points To Remember While Choosing GED Test Dates

-The idea of taking GED test is to provide the candidate an opportunity to get a diploma equal to that of a high school.
-The GED test can be taken in almost fifty states across America and also in most of the Canadian territories.
-GED test is a key which helps in widening the candidate’s employment prospects, helps him advance in his studies, gain further higher education by taking admission in a good college or university and finally the GED test also helps the candidate to earn financial rewards.
+The idea of taking this test is to provide the candidate an opportunity to get a diploma equal to that of a high school.
+It can be taken in almost fifty states across America and also in most of the Canadian territories.
+It helps in widening the candidate’s employment prospects, helps him advance in his studies, gain further higher education by taking admission in a good college or university and finally it also helps the candidate to earn financial rewards.

-To gain the GED diploma, the candidate will have to appear for the GED test and pass all the five GED test subjects.
-For that, he will have to register for a GED test date in the state or district in which he is residing.
+To gain the diploma, the candidate will have to appear for the test and pass all the five subjects.
+For that, he will have to register for a test date in the state or district in which he is residing.
 In case he is residing outside that state, then he will have to contact the regional office of education of the particular country in which he is living currently.

 Choosing A GED Test Date

-For deciding on a particular date from the number of GED test dates available, a candidate should see to it that he has ample time for preparation for the test.
-He should examine the GED test dates and choose the one which is such that he does not have any other commitments before the GED test date.
-This will enable him to study for GED without getting distracted.
-Moreover the GED test date should be such that the candidate’s work commitments do not form a hindrance in his taking the test.
+For deciding on a particular date from the number of test dates available, a candidate should see to it that he has ample time for preparation for the test.
+He should examine the test dates and choose the one which is such that he does not have any other commitments before the test date.
+This will enable him to study without getting distracted.
+Moreover it should be such that the candidate’s work commitments do not form a hindrance in his taking the test.
 He should speak to his employer about the possibilities of leave before the test date in order to prepare for it.
 Also he should get ample time to go through extensive preparation sessions.
-One option to ensure that the candidate gets adequate practice before the GED test, without losing out on his job, would be to work part time for some months.
+One option to ensure that the candidate gets adequate practice before the test, without losing out on his job, would be to work part time for some months.

 Eligibility For Registration

-Before registering for any of the GED test dates, the candidate must check the eligibility criteria and make sure that he fulfills the conditions that are required.
+Before registering, the candidate must check the eligibility criteria and make sure that he fulfills the conditions that are required.
 The test taker must be 18 years old or above and must not have taken admission in regular high school.
-A female of 17 years or older, who couldn't attend the regular school because she was pregnant or her children were small and she couldn't take care of them, can also register for any of the GED test dates.
+A female of 17 years or older, who couldn't attend the regular school because she was pregnant or her children were small and she couldn't take care of them, can also register.

-A person who is 17 years old or above and has dropped out of high school for a time period of one year at least can also apply for any of the GED test dates.
-If the candidate who wants to register for any of the GED test dates is of 16 years, then he will have to follow the particular guidelines that are issued by the GED testing center in this regard.
+A person who is 17 years old or above and has dropped out of high school for a time period of one year at least can also apply.
+If the candidate who wants to register is of 16 years, then he will have to follow the particular guidelines that are issued by the testing center in this regard.

-A candidate who wants to apply for American armed forces and is 17 years old can register for any of the GED test dates, but for that he will have to submit a written letter issued by the recruiting office of the armed forces, stating that the candidate is fit for undergoing the GED test and thus be issued a GED test date.
+A candidate who wants to apply for American armed forces and is 17 years old can register for this test, but for that he will have to submit a written letter issued by the recruiting office of the armed forces, stating that the candidate is fit for undergoing the test.

 Registration For GED Test Date

-Before the candidate goes in for registration he should keep in mind a few likely GED test dates on which he can take the exam.
-He should think of GED test dates that allows him time for preparation as well as a retest in case he has to pursue higher studies.
+Before the candidate goes in for registration he should keep in mind a few likely test dates on which he can take the exam.
+He should think of the date that allows him time for preparation as well as a retest in case he has to pursue higher studies.

-In order to get the GED test date, the candidate must fill the GED test enrollment form in person.
-The GED test registration is done at the authorized registration centers and the GED test registration is done at fixed times and on fixed days during the weekdays.
-To get the registration done for a GED test date, the candidate must deposit a valid photograph identification, which can be through a driver’s license, state identity card, military identification card, valid passport, identification card issued by the American government.
+The candidate must fill the test enrollment form in person.
+Registration is done at the authorized registration centers and at fixed times, on fixed days during the weekdays.
+The candidate must deposit a valid photograph identification, which can be a driver’s license, state identity card, military identification card, valid passport, identification card issued by the American government.

-If the candidate is less than 18 years of age at the time of registering for a particular GED test date, then he will have to submit an official proof showing his date of graduating the class or the date on which he last attended the regular school.
+If the candidate is less than 18 years of age at the time of registering, then he will have to submit an official proof showing his date of graduating the class or the date on which he last attended the regular school.

-If any agency or school pays for the GED fee, the candidate should present a verification form issued by that particular agency or school clarifying that they are responsible for the GED test registration fee.
+If any agency or school pays for the test fee, the candidate should present a verification form issued by that particular agency or school clarifying that they are responsible for the registration fee.

 Preparation Needed Before The GED Test Date

-The candidate must aim at gaining proper knowledge related to the GED test much before the GED test date.
-He should take a look at the five GED test subjects and what all he will have to study and how much preparation time he would require before the GED test date.
-GED test 1 is of Language Arts, Writing.
-This test is of 2 hours and has 50 multiple-choice questions covering topics like usage, grammar and essay.
-GED test 2 is of Language Arts, Reading, which has to be completed in 65 minutes covers topics related to literary texts, non fiction text and a few reading passages.
-GED test 3 is of mathematics, to be completed in 90 minutes and is made up of 50 questions, which may not necessarily be multiple choice.
-The topics covered are related to geometry, data analysis etc. GED test 4 is of science, which is made up of 50 multiple choice questions to be completed in 80 minutes.
+The candidate must aim at gaining proper knowledge related to the test much before taking the test.
+He should take a look at the subjects and what all he will have to study and how much preparation time he would require.
+Test 1 is of Language Arts, Writing, which is of 2 hours and has 50 multiple-choice questions covering topics like usage, grammar and essay.
+The test 2 is of Language Arts, Reading, which has to be completed in 65 minutes covers topics related to literary texts, non fiction text and a few reading passages.
+Third test is of mathematics, to be completed in 90 minutes and is made up of 50 questions, which may not necessarily be multiple choice.
+The topics covered are related to geometry, data analysis etc. The next test is science, which is made up of 50 multiple choice questions to be completed in 80 minutes.
 The questions are based on topics like earth science, physics, space science, chemistry and biology.
-GED test 5 is of social studies3, it is made up of 50 multiple choice questions, to be completed in 90 minutes.
+The last one is the social studies, which comprises 50 multiple choice questions, to be completed in 90 minutes.
 The questions are set on topics like civics, government, history, economics and geography.

-The candidate can also attend GED preparation classes.
-He can prepare for the GED test with the help of software's, or online, through books or can also get himself admitted in a good private GED coaching institution.
-This preparation should start two to three months before the test date that he has chosen from amongst the available GED test dates.
+The candidate can also attend classes.
+He can prepare for the test with the help of softwares or online, through books or can also get himself admitted in a good private coaching institution.
+This preparation should start two to three months before the test date that he has chosen.

 Go to page: Ged Test Date - Page 1 : Ged Test Date - Page 2